animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Spring Data for Apache Geode applies Region templates when the Spring `ApplicationContext` configuration metadata is parsed, and therefore, Region templates must be declared in the order of inheritance.
+Spring Data for GemFire applies Region templates when the Spring `ApplicationContext` configuration metadata is parsed, and therefore, Region templates must be declared in the order of inheritance.
 In other words, parent templates must be defined before child templates.
 Doing so